bjoli/terminal-illness/README.md

 (displayln-_colour_ str) same as above, but appends a newline

-I also define the following
+I also define the following:

 ### Bold
 (bold str) - prints str bold.
 Because of how bold works, there is no way to un-bold without resetting all other formatting.